Accessing Council Information

 • Provides applicants with review rights around information access decisions.

-The following information is available on this website:
+The following information is available on this website

-• Requires a formal access application.
+• Necessitates a formal access application process

-If Council advises you that information you want cannot be released information (because the information contains a third party’s personal or business details, or sensitive information, or will take some time to process), you will be required to lodge a formal GIPA application using Council’s Formal Release of Council Information Application(PDF, 329KB) .
+If Council determines that the requested information cannot be released due to containing third-party personal or business details, sensitive information, or requiring processing time, you will need to lodge a formal GIPA application using Council’s Formal Release of Council Information Application form.
+ERC-Formal-release-of-Information-form.pdf(PDF, 403KB)

 Forms